ToyBattles/tb-rules/severe_ban_cases.md

 For example: playing in a closed room with someone that uses quick ammo hacks in a boss battle match.
 → **Permanent ban (main account)**
 → New accounts are allowed

 ---

+### 🧾 Doxxing
+Sharing private personal info - full name, home address, family information, and any in-real life information that can lead to someone's personal identity to be disclosed

+**Punishment:** Permanent ban

+> Note: First names are allowed

+---